 7. Living to please others

 If you are not enjoying your life, it’s time to make a change.
-Let’s not waste our one and only shot on this planet.
+Let’s not waste our only shot on this planet.

 What would you add to the list?
 I am interested to learn.
 Please comment below!